Winter on Oahu’s North Shore

 Sunblock and Healthy Skin | Photo by chezbeate

 Hawaii has two seasons -- summer and winter.
 And by winter, we mean there’s some more rain and it’s a few degrees cooler.
 Think high seventies and low eighties, compared to the mid to high eighties you get in the summer.
 You certainly won’t experience the bone-chilling cold that you get in other parts of the country, in fact the sun is still really strong.
-We recommend you pack your normal beach essentials.
+We recommend you pack your normal beach essentials, like sunscreen, and it's best if it's reef safe!
 You’ll also want to bring a light jacket or sweater for the evenings or a rainy day (but you might not even need it).

 6. Arrive Hungry